Attached Garage vs. Built-In Garage: Which Fits Your Houston Lot Better?

 Frequently Asked Questions

 Yes.
-Built-in garages are poured and framed with the rest of the house during initial construction.
-That’s what sets them apart from an attached or completely separate structure.
+A built-in garage is poured and framed with the rest of the house during construction.
+That shared structure is what sets it apart from an attached garage added beside the home or a separate detached building.

 Company